James Peter Ongkili

 James Peter Julitih Ongkili (13 March 1939–20 March 2006) was a Malaysian politician.
-He was the Minister of Justice from 1982 to 1986 and Deputy Chief Minister of Sabah from 1976 to 1981.
+He was the Minister in the Prime Minister's Department (Law and Parliamentary) from 1983 to 1986 and Deputy Chief Minister of Sabah from 1976 to 1981.
 He was also the Member of Sabah State Legislative Assembly for Tamparuli from 1976 to 1981 and Member of Parliament for Tuaran from 1978 to 1986.

 Family

-James was born on 13 March 1939 in Kampung Karanaan, Tambunan, Sabah.
-His widow, Datin Margaret Ganduong Ahing (born 1937), was a native of Tamparuli (from the village of Kiulu) and the couple had 6 children.
+James was born on 13 March 1939 in Kampung Karanaan, Tambunan, Sabah to a police officer, Alexius @ Alexander Ongkili Indoh, Snr.
+(1910–1991), who hailed from the neighbouring village of Kampung Lintuhun (hitherto then was on home leave at the time of his birth after serving in the Royal Malaysia Police Sabah contingent headquarters, only to be reassigned in other districts such as Kota Marudu and Keningau, then known as the colonial North Borneo Constabulary in Kota Kinabalu), but later acquired land and settled in Keningau (in the village of Kampung Ria/Lingkudau) after his retirement from the police force and a housewife, Battindoi Kondilab Komboon (1915–1986), a native of the said village who was also a much older patrilineal female first cousin to Sabah politicians, Joseph Pairin Kitingan and his brother Jeffrey Gapari.

+His widow, Datin Margaret Kuyang Ganduong (born 1 October 1937), was a native of Tamparuli (from the village of Kiulu, but hailed ancestrally from another village known as Kauluan, located in the outskirts of the Tamparuli sub-district of Tuaran) and the couple are blessed with 6 children and 15 grandchildren as a result of their 47 years marriage from 1959 (they wed on his 20th birthday celebrations of that year whilst his wife was then 21 years and 5 months old, only to turn 22 years in October of that year, for she was a year or two senior than her late husband) until his own death in 2006 due to stroke.
 His brother, Maximus Ongkili was a federal minister from 2004 to 2022 and has been the President of United Sabah Party since 2017.

 Education

-He firstly attended St. Theresa's Primary School, Tondulu and St. Martin's Secondary School, Tampasak in his hometown of Tambunan and later attended St. Francis Xavier's Secondary School, Keningau for his upper secondary education stage and later completed his sixth form in La Salle Secondary School Tanjung Aru, Kota Kinabalu.
+He firstly attended St. Theresa's Primary School, Tondulu and St. Martin's Secondary School, Tampasak, both located in his hometown of Tambunan and later attended St. Francis Xavier's Secondary School, Keningau for his upper secondary education stage and later completed his sixth form in La Salle Secondary School Tanjung Aru, Kota Kinabalu.
 In addition, he also holds a Bachelor of Arts degree from University of Queensland and a PhD from the University of Malaya.

 Early career

+After completing his secondary education, he worked firstly as an untrained substitute teacher in St. John's School, Tuaran whilst waiting for his examination results.
+Then with a Colombo Plan scholarship, he later furthered his studies at the University of Queensland in Australia.

 He began his career as a district officer in Kinabatangan from 1965 to 1967 and later in Keningau from 1967 to 1969.
 In addition, he served as a lecturer in University of Malaya from 1969 to 1976.